<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 • The candidate further expands on the above by noting how this community effort bolstered or changed the outlook of their organization.

-According to McKinsey, only seven percent of corporate directors believe their boards were “most effective” in risk management.
-Not to mention, less than half say their company is prepared for “the next large crisis.”
+According to McKinsey, only 7% of corporate directors believe their boards were “most effective” in risk management.

 Executive directors play a key role in keeping their team members and business nimble to help mitigate risk.
 This requires focusing on societal, technological, and geopolitical changes.
 These areas can help keep executives accountable for building a continuity plan.